 In 2000 Dr. Pearson was designated a conflict resolution consultant to the U.S. Commission on National Security/21st Century in Washington.
 In 2007 he lectured to the UN staff on global conflict and to an EU seminar on arms and civil war; and in 2014 presented a peacemaking workshop to joint Palestinian-Israeli trauma treatment professionals in Jerusalem.
 Dr. Pearson has developed programs for resolving community disputes regarding ethnic and immigrant relations, has led delegations of Detroit urban high school teachers to Japan and international conflict delegations to the former Soviet Union, and through Federal grants has twice hosted Middle East Partnership Initiative undergraduate students from across the Arab world for training in civic engagement.
 He has directed the Detroit Council for World Affairs, is past president of the Rotary Club of Detroit and serves on the Advisory Board of the Michigan Coalition for Human Rights.

 Research interest(s)/area of expertise

-International politics and conflict; international economic analysis; political and civil conflict analysis; peacemaking, peacekeeping, peacebuilding.
+International politics and conflict; international economic analysis; political and civil conflict analysis; the role of international organization networks and other parties in peacemaking, peacekeeping, peacebuilding.

 - MA andPhD, University of Michigan; BA Oakland University